How to look for records of... State Papers Foreign 1509-1782: Government papers on foreign affairs

 - correspondence with English diplomats abroad and foreign diplomats in England

 - original and draft treaties

 - working papers of the secretaries

 - material relating to military, naval and colonial policy

 The calendars of state papers referred to in this guide are available in many academic libraries as well as in the reading rooms at The National Archives at Kew.

-The State Papers Online website (institutional subscription required) includes 16th and 17th century state papers domestic, foreign, Scotland, Ireland and registers of the Privy Council.
+The State Papers Online website (institutional subscription required or free to view at The National Archives) includes 16th and 17th century state papers domestic, foreign, Scotland, Ireland and registers of the Privy Council.
 The calendars are fully searchable, and many entries are linked to a digital image of the relevant state paper.

 British History Online includes keyword searchable calendars of the English state papers domestic and the state papers for Scotland and Ireland.
 A subscription is payable to view these calendars.
 For the reign of Henry VIII foreign affairs are covered by the letters and papers, foreign and domestic, of the reign of Henry VIII.
 The calendars to these are free to search at British History Online and are also available in published form (see section 3).

 The main series of papers has been arranged by reign until 1577.
 After that, it is arranged by country.
 In general, the state papers foreign series ends in 1782 when the Foreign Office was created, although there are exceptions.
 See section 6 for a breakdown of the different series by country and date range.

 Besides the chronological and country state papers foreign series there are papers which are classified by record type: for example, intercepted despatches, treaties or entry books.
 This means that you may need to search through several record series for information on a particular event, place, individual or period.
 See section 7 for a breakdown of these series.